ishapandya126/Course/Project/BOT.md

 * Task Tracking -- WORKSHEET.md (15%)
 * Screencast (5%)

-BONUS: Integrate your selenium testing with travis ci + sauce labs (+15%) -- only attempt this if you've completed everything else.

-Other considerations: Each team member must make contributions on a milestone (e.g., committing code, being assigned and completing tasks).
+**Other considerations**: Each team member must make contributions on a milestone (e.g., committing code, being assigned and completing tasks).
 Failure to perform any work will result in no credit for a team member.

-DUE: THURSDAY, October 20, Midnight.
+DUE: Wednesday, October 25, Midnight.